-Well, when we purchase a plant that is native to another country, we are often not purchasing a true species, but rather a hybrid cultivar that has been bred for optimal color and performance in the US.
+When we purchase a plant that is native to another country, we are often not purchasing a true species, but rather a hybrid cultivar that has been bred for optimal color and performance in the US.

-Hellebores are fascinating because even in their native land, a single species may exhibit a variety of characteristics.
+Hellebores are fascinating because even in their native land, a single species may exhibit a variety of different characteristics.
 When breeders cross these already variable natives with other true species or hybrids, the result is a dazzling array of options.

 You may also find mature plants that aren’t blooming, in which case you take a gamble on color, but may get a break in price.

 Potted seedlings are another option.
 Again, the less nursery time and the less color certainty, the better the price, in most cases.

 Here are a few of my favorite cultivars to get started: